When the Tories were voted into power in 2015, thousands of angry lefties took to the streets to protest David Cameron and his government.

 “If we’re not careful, we could be heading towards an activism that values clickbait above content and action.”

 But we need to be honest with ourselves about the extent that these ‘umbrella’ marches generate conversation.
 It’s easy to tell yourself that walking up to Downing Street with a sign is creating a global conversation, but in reality, George the Neo Nazi doesn’t give a damn, and Jane the Disenfranchised Voter won’t remember what your snazzy sign said tomorrow.
 In the age of constant news coverage, today’s story is quickly forgotten, and if our marches are not specific we run the risk of being just a passing fad and a timely Instagram photo.
+Read more about what are side effects of headphones?

 None of this is helped by the obsession with snappy signs that these new-wave protests seem to have created.
 Poignant signs have been a part of protest culture for as long as protests have existed, but where once signs were simple but powerful, now signs carry a lot more weight.
 Following big marches, news outlets, Instagram profiles and Twitter threads all collate the best or wittiest signs.
 People are praised for how creative and shareable their sign slogans are, more than they’re praised for protesting in the first place.
 Whilst there’s nothing wrong with a nice sign or an Instagram collage, this emphasis on how ‘good’ a sign is — as to opposed to what it’s actually trying to say — is worrying.
 If we’re not careful, we could be heading towards an activism that values clickbait above content and action.